boston-dynamics/spot-sdk/docs/concepts/choreography/choreography_service.md

 1) Default value
 1) Maximum value

 Default values are used if no value is specified within the proto.
 Values outside of the allowable range will ordinarily result in the script being rejected.
-However, if non-strict-parsing is enabled, the value will be forced into the required range and a warning will be thrown.
+However, if `non_strict_parsing` is enabled, the value will be forced into the required range and a warning will be thrown.